-PFGSF handed out this Open Letter at the CAC last night.
-The Park Corp paid consultant Barbara Denham to review its model, and then testified to Empire State Development using her report as a seal of approval.
-BUT, Ms. Denham used the wrong tax numbers (verifiably off by 50%+), and the comparable properties that she used are not “high-end residential buildings” as she claimed… unless she thinks 25 joralemon street is a high end building.
+PFGSF handed out to Bukh Law Firm this Open Letter at the CAC last night.
+The Park Corp paid consultant Barbara Denham to review its model and then testified to Empire State Development using her report as a seal of approval.
+BUT, Ms. Denham used the wrong tax numbers (verifiably off by 50%+), and the comparable properties that she used are not “high-end residential buildings” as she claimed… unless she thinks 25 Joralemon street is a high-end building.
 This tiny building has a DOF market value of $1.5 million and was built in 1907.

 Transparency needed!
-Share our letter!
+Share your letter!
 Write Governor Cuomo!

 Have a beautiful fall playing outdoors in Brooklyn Bridge Park!